RhinoSecurityLabs/cloudgoat/README.md

 [Visit Scenario Page.](scenarios/iam_privesc_by_attachment/README.md)

+---

-### ec2_ssrf (Medium / Moderate)
+### ec2_ssrf (Medium)
 `$ ./cloudgoat.py create ec2_ssrf`

 Starting as the IAM user Solus, the attacker discovers they have ReadOnly permissions to a Lambda function, where hardcoded secrets lead them to an EC2 instance running a web application that is vulnerable to server-side request forgery (SSRF).
 After exploiting the vulnerable app and acquiring keys from the EC2 metadata service, the attacker gains access to a private S3 bucket with a set of keys that allow them to invoke the Lambda function and complete the scenario.

 [Visit Scenario Page.](scenarios/ec2_ssrf/README.md)

+---

-### ecs_takeover (Medium / Moderate)
+### ecs_takeover (Medium)
 `$ ./cloudgoat.py create ecs_takeover`

 Starting with access to the external website, the attacker needs to find a remote code execution vulnerability.
 By using RCE the attacker can get access to resources available to the website container.
 Abusing several ECS misconfigurations the attacker gains access to IAM permissions that allow them to force ECS into rescheduling the target container to a compromised instance.

 [Visit Scenario Page.](scenarios/ecs_takeover/README.md)

+---

-### rds_snapshot (Medium / Moderate)
+### rds_snapshot (Medium)
 `$ ./cloudgoat.py create rds_snapshot`

 In this scenario, we start with the user 'David'.
 Through David, you can leverage privileges to steal credentials.